The group was formed when gospel legend Jake Hess decided to form his own "super-group". Hess

 In 1990 both Hemby and Robertson left.
 It seemed like the end of an era.
 For the next twelve years Armond Morales kept the group on a low profile, moving to a more church based platform.
 There were many formations of the group during this time, even a short season when Armond hired his own sister Pam to sing the tenor part.

 In late 2003, Armond Morales announced he was retiring.
 After nearly four decades of guiding the group through numerous ups and downs, Armond Morales left the road.

 With Armond Morales now living in Hawaii, it would seem that his nearly 40 year history had concluded…

 In a surprise return to the states, Armond Morales (original member and former owner, Grammy and Dove award winner, and inductee into the Gospel Music Hall Of Fame), Jim Murray (long term tenor, former owner, Grammy and Dove award winner, and inductee into the Gospel Music Hall Of Fame), and Dave Will (longest member, Grammy and Dove award winner, and inductee into the Gospel Music Hall Of Fame) left retirement to reform as The Classic Imperials.

 These three legends of Gospel music were then joined by Rick Evans, formally with the Dennis Agaianian Band, Billy Graham, Franklin Graham, Promise Keepers, and Greg Laurie (Harvest Crusades).
 This new group was welcomed back by Imperial fans everywhere as they were once again blending their voices together to honor the Lord in song.

-The Current Group now includes Ron Hemby, Michael Schlee, Rick Evans, and Paul Smith.
+The Current Group now includes Ron Hemby, Rod Fletcher, Rick Evans, and Paul Smith.
 The famous foursome is working on new music and are eager to continue the legacy of excellence set by our predecessors.